14 Fun Things to do on Bainbridge Island with or without a car

 Bainbridge Island Japanese American Exclusion Memorial

 The Japanese American Exclusion Memorial is a must visit for all Americans.
-This beautiful and contemplative space invites the visitor to reflect on a dark time in American history, when Japanese Americans were taken from their homes and imprisoned for no reason other than having Japanese ancestry.
+This beautiful and contemplative space invites visitors to reflect on a dark time in American history, when Japanese Americans were taken from their homes and imprisoned for no reason other than having Japanese ancestry during World War II.

 Japanese American families were forced to leave Bainbridge Island on March 30, 1942.
 They gathered and were taken away by boat to internment camps.
 This memorial shares their story and serves as an important reminder to make sure we never forget and never do this again.
 It is also a beautiful place that invites this kind of reflection.
 There are beautiful flowering trees here in the spring.